Best Watches and Activity Trackers for Runners

 In this article, we’ll shine a spotlight on the best sports watches and the best activity trackers for runners.

 The optical heart rate sensor runs all day long, so you are able to get constant heart rate monitoring with this device.
-The 235 is water resistant to 50 meters.
+The Garmin ForeRunner 235 is water-resistant to 50 meters.
 That means that you don’t have to take it off when you jump into the water.
 The watch, though, does not track any of your swimming activities, which means that it cannot be used to collect your triathlon data.

 This watch is so lightweight that you will hardly even know that it is on your wrist.
-The screen is much larger that the former 220 and now features a high resolution display.
-It is clear, crisp and multi color.
+The screen is much larger than the former 220 and now features a high-resolution display.
+It is clear, crisp and multicolor.
 It also comes with a backlight so you can view it at night.

-As an activity and sleep tracker, the ForeRunner 235 will monitor your steps taken, calories, distance traveled, heart rate and sleep activity.
-It has a cool auto-goal feature to custom your goals to your current activity level, features move alerts and a move bar and has daily alarms.
+As an activity and sleep tracker, ForeRunner 235 will monitor your steps taken, calories, distance traveled, heart rate and sleep activity.
+It has a cool auto-goal feature to custom your goals to your current activity level, features move alerts and a move bar and have daily alarms.

 As a sports watch, the 235 will track all of your running workouts.
 It will map your route, provide details on your pace, speed and distance, and your running cadence.
 You will also get a VO2 max estimate as well as your distance and pace when running indoors.

 In addition to GPS, the 235 has GLONASS.
 There is no Ultra Track feature, however, on the 235.
-This watch has a built-in dedicated app for cycling, which you can pair with a speed and cadence sensor.
+This watch has built-in dedicated features for cycling, which you can pair with a speed and cadence sensor.

 The Microsoft Band 2 has made some major design improvements over the original Band.
 It now has a full color, touch screen curved display that is very clear to view and easy to use.
 The new band is also far more flexible.
 The watch now has a round silhouette, making it far more comfortable to wear on the wrist.
 The upgraded display is fitted with Gorilla Glass 3, meaning that you no longer require a screen protector.

-Microsoft have impressive software both on the device and on the mobile app.
-The Micosoft Band 2 is one of the few devices on the market that works on all 3 major platforms.
+Microsoft has impressive software both on the device and on the mobile app.
+Microsoft Band 2 is one of the few devices on the market that works on all 3 major platforms.
 The on-device software is easy to use and it is customizable.

 The Polar M400 works with the Polar Flow app.
 This app has undergone constant upgrades recently and it now is a very impressive application.
 You can sync the device via either Bluetooth 4.0 or USB.
 You can charge the M400 with any USB, meaning that you don’t have to worry about losing the one that comes with the device.